Treatment & Control

 Fumigation for Severe Infestations: When It’s Worth It

 Ready for a hard reset?
-Fumigation seals your space and floods it with a gaseous insecticide to wipe out entrenched cockroaches—even eggs.
+Fumigation seals your space and floods it with a gaseous insecticide to wipe out entrenched cockroaches — even eggs and egg cases.
 You’ll need to vacate, prep thoroughly, and let pros manage dosage, exposure time, and sealing.
-It’s a last-resort choice when baits, sprays, and IGRs haven’t contained widespread, hard‑to‑reach populations.
-Expect rapid, near‑complete knockdown, but little residual—plan strict post‑treatment prevention to avoid reinfestation.
+It’s a last-resort choice when baits, sprays, and IGRs haven’t contained widespread, hard-to-reach populations in wall voids, under floors, and through shared pipes.
+Expect rapid, near-complete knockdown, but little residual — plan strict post-treatment prevention to avoid reinfestation.

 Integrated Pest Management (IPM): Effectiveness vs. Expense